iAMSagar44/spring-azure-demo/README.md

 ### Provision the Resources
 After login Azure CLI with your account, now you can use the terraform script to create Azure Resources.

+Before running the Terraform scripts, update the firewall rule for the Azure MySQL Database Server with your client ip.
+This is to ensure the application which you will be running locally can connect to the SQL Database in Azure.
+Update end_ip_address and start_ip_address in the main.tf file with your ip address.
+Verify your IP address before saving the configuration.
+You can use a search engine or other online tool to check your own IP address.
+For example, search for "what is my IP."

 #### Run with Bash

 ```shell